functime-org/functime/docs/embeddings.md

 ## How can I retrieve K-nearest embeddings quickly?

 To search over many embeddings quickly, we recommend using a vector database.
-Our current recommendation is [LanceDB](https://github.com/lancedb/lancedb) for its time-travel, fast KNN implementations, and easy-to-use API.
+Our current recommendation is [LanceDB](https://github.com/lancedb/lancedb) for its first-class support for time-travel, fast distance metrics, and easy-to-use API.